ClickCease Winter Tree Planting Guide | Arborist Now SF - Arborist Now

 Mulching for Moisture Retention and Weed Suppression

 Applying a layer of organic mulch around the base of newly planted trees provides multiple benefits, including moisture retention, weed suppression, and soil insulation.
-Use materials such as wood chips, bark mulch, or compost, spreading them evenly to a depth of 2-4 inches around the tree's drip line.
+Use materials such as wood chips, bark mulch, or compost, spreading them evenly to a depth of two to four inches around the tree's drip line.
 Avoid piling mulch against the tree trunk, as this can promote moisture retention and create a favorable environment for pests and diseases.
 By mulching effectively, you create optimal growing conditions and reduce maintenance requirements for newly planted trees.

 Pruning Considerations

 Limited pruning may be necessary for newly planted trees to remove damaged or crossing branches and promote a balanced canopy structure.
 However, avoid excessive pruning, as it can stress the tree and impede growth.
 Focus on minimal corrective pruning to maintain a central leader or dominant trunk and encourage outward branching.
-Wait until the tree enters dormancy in late fall or early winter to perform pruning activities, allowing the tree to allocate resources towards root establishment during the growing season.
+Wait until the tree enters dormancy in late fall or early winter to perform pruning activities, allowing the tree to allocate resources toward root establishment during the growing season.

 Care for Bare Root vs. Container Trees: Tailoring Maintenance Strategies